This Utila travel guide will help you plan a fun and stress-free trip!

-Travelling to Utila, Honduras is a great way to soak up a bit of Carribean sun for a fraction of the price of other islands.
-Utila is a small island off the coast of Honduras which makes up part of the Bay Islands.
-While Roatan is the larger, more expensive island popular with cruise ship travellers, I heard Utila aptly described as a “poor man’s paradise”.
-Not that it is lacking in any way, but certainly attracts a more backpacker-oriented crowd predominantly drawn to the island by cheap diving deals.
-If you are planning to travel to Utila, here is everything you need to know to get you started.
+While Roatan is the larger of the Bay Islands, popular with cruise ship travellers, I heard Utila island aptly described as a “poor man’s paradise”.
+Not that it is lacking in any way, but Utila attracts a more backpacker-oriented crowd, predominantly drawn to the island by cheap SCUBA diving deals.

 If you plan to travel to Utila around any national holidays, try to book your ferry a few days in advance.
 We were caught out leaving at the end of the Semana Morazanica and had to get the 5:30am ferry because the others were all sold out.